 - Indian Rupee (INR) shows resilience

-The US Dollar is holding steady across the board.
-The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.0% at the time of writing at 104.30 after booking losses yesterday.
+The US Dollar is falling against the Rupee but rising versus major peers.
+The US Dollar Index, which measures the greenback versus a basket of major currencies, trades +0.03% at the time of writing at 104.20, adding to gains from the previous session.

 The US dollar is looking ahead to the release of the minutes from the latest Federal Reserve interest rate meeting, where the Fed hiked rates by 25 basis points, a slowdown from previous rate hikes.
 Investors will be scrutinizing the minutes for clues over how many policymakers supported a larger rate hike.

 Since the meeting, several federal reserve policymakers have indicated that they would prefer to return 2 larger rate hikes.

 However, it’s also worth bearing in mind that the February meeting was held before a series of stronger-than-expected US data, such as hotter-than-forecast inflation, a rebound in retail sales, and a rebound in U.S. business activity to an 8-month high.
 As a result, there is a possibility that the minutes will be considered out of date.